latest nhpb_banner 1__compressed

 State of Oklahoma Volunteers of America (VOA) – Low income apartments and housing is available, with a focus on the elderly, disabled, and formerly homeless in Tulsa County.
 Other services, such as support with bill paying and residential care for the disabled, is also administered.
 Families facing eviction may also receive referrals to emergency grant programs.
 More on Volunteers of America Oklahoma.

 American Legion – Applicants must reside in Oklahoma, and have been honorably discharged veterans or their immediate families.
 If qualified, the legion can help Tulsa Oklahoma veterans in getting financial aid from Oklahoma Department of Veterans Affairs for rent, shelter and utilities.
 Financial assistance and grants are only given in cases of true emergency such as accident, serious medical condition, death, disaster, or sickness.
-1120 East 8th Street, Tulsa, Oklahoma 74120, call (918) 584-4274
+Address is 1120 East 8th Street, Tulsa, Oklahoma 74120, call (918) 584-4274

 Owasso Community Resources - Provides emergency assistance for paying electric and utilities for individuals and families facing economic hardships or a crisis.
 Other programs and services may include rent, food, medications, and case management/advice.
-109 N Birch Ste 109, Owasso, OK 74055, call (918) 272-4969
+There are free work supplies, furniture vouchers, and medical equipment too.
+The location is 109 N Birch Ste 109, Owasso, OK 74055, call (918) 272-4969

 Broken Arrow Neighbors offers several resources and programs.
 These include emergency rent, utility bill and prescription vouchers.
 Some so called basic needs such as clothing, back to school supplies, food, WIC applications, and information on local job training in Tulsa County may be available as well.
 Call (800) 648-2302 or (918) 251-7781